2kofawsome/pi74HC595/README.md

 # etc
 ```

-This can also be done after initialization with
+This can also be done after initialization with...
 ```python
 shift_register.set_remember(False) # True or False
 ```